Remembering Jonathan Woodgate’s calamitous Real Madrid debut

 Leeds, Newcastle and Tottenham fans will all tell you that Jonathan Woodgate was a brilliant defender at his best.
 But no one will ever forget his brilliantly awful Real Madrid debut.

-Woodgate enjoyed a brilliant early part of his career and had success after his time in Madrid, too, but we’re not here to talk about that.
+Woodgate enjoyed a great early part of his career and had success after his time in Madrid, too, but we’re not here to talk about that.

 Instead, let’s remember when he made his Real Madrid debut, 13 months after joining the club, and promptly wrote himself into folklore… for all the wrong reasons.